lsanderson1/lsanderson1.github.io/projects/SpaceCommanderX.md

 }
 ```

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can see more about this on the Space Commander X website: [Space Commander X Website]([https://nostalgialabs.weebly.com/]).